Preparing For Braces

 Before placing braces on your teeth, you will need a check-up for decay or gum problems.
-Do visit your dentist or the School Dental Clinic regularly, even when you are on braces.
+Do visit your dentist regularly, even when you are on braces.

 Braces: Fixed and Removable

 Fixed braces consist of brackets and bands bonded or cemented to your teeth (to get a hold of them), and very thin metal wires that gently push your teeth into their right positions.
 The wire is tied into the brackets with a steel ligature or a coloured plastic ring.
-Some brackets have clips to hold the wires and no ties are needed.
+Some brackets such as Damon or other ‘self-ligating’ braces have clips to hold the wires and no ties are needed.
 Brackets can be made of metal or tooth-coloured ceramic or plastic.
 Ordinary fixed braces are bonded to the front of your teeth.
 There are also braces that can be bonded on the back of your teeth (lingual braces).

-Removable braces are sometimes used when you are still growing or if you still have baby teeth left.
-Functional removable braces are used to change jaw growth to normalise your bite.
+Upper removable appliance or functional appliances are sometimes used when you are still growing or if you still have baby teeth left.
+Functional removable braces are used to change jaw growth to normalise your bite

 Your orthodontist will explain the treatment plan and the braces suitable for your condition.
 Before braces are fitted, separators (small plastic "doughnuts") are placed between your molars for a week to create spaces for the molar bands.